TimRudy/ice-chips-verilog/docs/validation-scheme.md

 ## The Validation Contract

 Test benches are great for giving confidence in the code.
-However, this note explains the site infrastructure for providing structured code, running the tests on it, and doing so repeatably, to give an overall guarantee of everything published on the site.
+However, this note explains the site infrastructure for providing structured code, running the tests on it, and doing so repeatably, to give a guarantee of everything published on the site.

 A main question is how the .ice component that you download and use in Icestudio is tested (with a guarantee), when it is the .v file source code published here that is explicitly run through a test.
 You would say the .ice file is tested indirectly.
 So is there a role for human error in all this?
 Hint: Read on, Macduff.